 DAODAS places major emphasis on efforts to use the mass media to reach diverse constituency groups.
-In FY09, the department continued to implement the Partnership for a Drug-Free South Carolina, a statewide media campaign designed to promote awareness of the problem of illicit drug abuse.
-As an example of the state's media outlets' support for the initiative, television stations in the Columbia, Greenville and Charleston markets alone donated approximately \$145,000 worth of airtime, 11 times the \$13,000 that DAODAS spent on the initiative in FY09.
+In FY10, the department continued to implement the Partnership for a Drug-Free South Carolina, a statewide media campaign designed to promote awareness of the problem of illicit drug abuse.
+As in past years, television stations in the Columbia, Greenville, and Charleston markets alone donated airtime at a value that far outstripped the approximately \$13,000 that DAODAS spent on the initiative in FY 2010.